 What is thoracentesis?

-Thoracentesis is a procedure to remove fluid or air from around the lungs.
-A needle
+Thoracentesis is a procedure to remove extra fluid from around the lungs.
+Normally

-is put through the chest wall into the pleural space.
-The pleural space is the thin
+During a thoracentesis, a needle is put through the skin of the chest into the pleural

 Why might I need thoracentesis?

-Thoracentesis may be done to find the cause of pleural effusion.
-It can also be done
+trouble breathing.
+Or it's done to find the cause of a pleural effusion.

-- Congestive heart failure (CHF) (most common cause of pleural effusion)
+Congestive heart failure, the most common cause of pleural effusion